HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-05-sidechains-interoperable-blockchains.md

 #### Symmetric vs. Asymmetric Peg

 The authors distinguish between *symmetric* and *asymmetric pegs*.
-In a symmetrically pegged sidechain construction, the mainchain monitors the sidechain and vice versa.
+In a symmetrically-pegged sidechain construction, the mainchain monitors the sidechain and vice versa.
 Because both systems are aware of each other, cross-chain transfers work the same both ways - they are symmetric.

-In an asymmetric two-way peg construction, the sidechains monitor the mainchain, but the mainchain does not track events on the sidechain.
-In this construct, the transfer of assets from mainchain to sidechain (*Forward Transfer*) is simple because sidechain nodes can verify incoming transactions themselves.
-The transfer of assets back to the mainchain (*Backward Transfer*) is more complex.
+In an asymmetric two-way peg construction, the sidechains monitor the mainchain, but the mainchain does not track the sidechain.
+In this construct, the transfer of assets from mainchain to sidechain, a *Forward Transfer*, is simple because sidechain nodes can verify incoming transactions themselves.
+The transfer of assets back to the mainchain , a *Backward Transfer*, is more complex.
 The mainchain needs to "be told" about incoming transfers and relies on some previous verification of transactions.
 One of the conclusions of the paper reads as follows:

 > "The key observation is that any enhancement to Bitcoin Script can be implemented externally by having a trusted federation of mutually distrusting functionaries evaluate the script and accept by signing for an ordinary multisignature script." - [Enabling Blockchain Innovations with Pegged Sidechains](https://blockstream.com/sidechains.pdf)